jaychavda38/calculator/README.md

 This is a simple and user-friendly Calculator web application created using HTML, CSS, and JavaScript.

-The calculator allows users to perform basic mathematical operations through a clean and easy-to-use interface.
+The project is designed with a CASIO-style calculator interface and allows users to perform basic mathematical calculations easily.

 ### ✨ Features